Using Python CLI

 Installation

-pip install protspaceCommands
+pip install protspaceQuick Start

-From UniProt Query
+From a UniProt Query

-protspace-query -q "(ft_domain:kinase) AND (reviewed:true)" -m pca2,umap2From Your Own Embeddings
+protspace prepare -q "(ft_domain:kinase) AND (reviewed:true)" -m pca2,umap2From Local Embeddings

-| Parameter | Description | Command |
+| Parameter | Description |

--q | UniProt query string | query only |
+-q | UniProt query string |

--o | Output directory | both |
+-o | Output directory (default: .) |

--m | Projection methods | both |
+-m | Projection methods (comma-separated or repeatable) |

 Annotations

-Specify annotations with -f:
+Specify annotations with -a:

-# Or provide a CSV file
+# Or provide a CSV/TSV file

 identifier,taxonomy,family,function